bmlett/simulated_ST/buildingToydata.md

 Total outputs = 3 and include:
 - synthetic_ST_seed59_design.csv
 - synthetic_ST_seed749_design.csv
 - synthetic_ST_seed507_design.csv
-design used for the simulation and tncludes the following information:
+design used for the simulation and includes the following information:
 - uniform = is the cell type uniformly located across spots (1) or localized in a small subset of spots (0)
 - density = is the cel type present in a spot at low desity (1) or high (0)
 - nspots = total number of spots in which the cell type is located